-Featuring the 1st Multi-Family Passive House in Illinois
+Featuring the first, affordable multi-family Passive House in Illinois!

 Currently under construction, Tierra Linda is LUCHA’s first sustainability-oriented development, bridging affordable housing with green technology for low-income residents of the City of Chicago.
 Located along the 606 Trail, Tierra Linda represents LUCHA’s commitment to transforming communities through community development and increasing neighborhood access to people who might otherwise fall through the cracks of Chicago’s increasingly exclusive housing market.
-Moreover, it is a step towards an equitable affordable housing field which approaches development through the lens of environmental sustainability.
+Moreover, it is a step toward an equitable affordable housing field which approaches development through the lens of environmental sustainability.

 One of the six-flat Tierra Linda buildings is the first affordable, multi-family Passive House in the state of Illinois.
 This Passive House advances LUCHA’s commitment to green and sustainable housing by the following enhancements which lead to increased heating and cooling efficiency and thus decreased energy costs for renters:

 - Employing continuous insulation through the entire building without thermal bridging

 - Utilizing balanced heat- and moisture-recovery ventilation

 LUCHA sees the Passive House – and Tierra Linda as a whole – as a testament to the fact that everyone deserves access to high quality housing and a healthy space to live!